OpenScienceLabs/request-forms/.github/ISSUE_TEMPLATE/pt-study-group.md

 ---
-name: Forms to create a Study Group
+name: New Study Group Request
-about: Fill in this form to create a Study Group on Discord Server
+about: Request Form for the creation of a new Study Group on OSL Discord
-title: 01/22/22 - Solicitação para criação de um Grupo de Estudos - Open Science Labs
+title: "[DATE]: [FEATURE NAME] <STUDY GROUP NAME>"
 labels: study groups, discord
 assignees: luabida
 ---